Patients & Families

 • Alcohol Use: Follow NHS guidelines on safe drinking or ask your team for advice based on your diagnosis and treatment.

 • Stop smoking: If you would like to stop or reduce smoking, there are services available to help you.
-Please see the links at the bottom of this page for more information.

 Click here to learn more about late effects.